term-world/syllabus-template/CODE_OF_CONDUCT.md

 * Be respectful of other people's ideas and their misunderstandings
 * Help where you can and be honest when you don't know what's going; it's very likely a peer can help you
   * If you exhaust peer assistance, it's certain that your neighborhood feels the way you do; this is the time to get the attention of the instructor and/or TLs
-* Be nonjudgemental of others opinions
+* Be non-judgemental of others opinions
-  * Often, the idea that feels the most radical can (at the very least) pivot your thinking toward a correct line of inquiry
+  * Often, the idea that feels the most radical can provide a way forward
 * _Do_ assist others in your neighborhood, but _may not type directly on their keyboards_
   * _Do Not_ do this: if noticed repeatedly, this behavior may cause their neighborhood to lose neighborhood course points
 * _Do_ use resources like [StackOverflow](https://stackoverflow.com/)